columk1/headshot-generator/README.md

 ## License

-All rights reserved by Headshot AI.
+All rights reserved by BizPortraits.
 Unauthorized use or distribution of the platform's content and services is prohibited.